Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/tutorial/7_Smart_video_car.rst

 Code example
 ================================================================

 Following are code example for the parts.
-For more detail, please refer to Module test section.
+For more detail, please refer to :ref:`Module test section <fnk0043/codes/tutorial/2_assemble_smart_car:run program>`.

-For more details, please refer to :ref:`Motor`.
+For more details, please refer to :ref:`Motor <fnk0043/codes/tutorial/3_module_test:motor>`.

 .. code-block:: python